 This Reuben Casserole recipe has all the layers of your favorite Reuben sandwich in casserole form!
-Corned beef, sauerkraut, Swiss cheese, Thousand Island dressing and Rye bread all make this Reuben Casserole taste just like the sandwich.
+Corned beef, sauerkraut, Swiss cheese, Thousand Island dressing and Rye bread all make this casserole taste just like the sandwich.
 A St. Patrick’s Day classic!

 As I’ve said before, St. Patrick’s Day isn’t necessarily a holiday that I get excited to cook up a storm for (until this Reuben casserole).
 Dishes doused with bottles of green food coloring aren’t exactly my idea of appealing but it seems to be the overwhelming theme of the holiday.